fs-webdev/fs-dialog/README.md

 For accessibility, dialogs always have a close button in to top right corner.

-The content of a dialog (the element with the class `.fs-dialog--body`) will scroll if it's taller than the dialog, and the `<header>` or `<footer>` of a dialog will always be visible and won't scroll with content.
+The content of a dialog (the element with the class `.fs-dialog--body`) will scroll if it's taller than the dialog or the dialog is taller than the page.
+The `<header>` or `<footer>` of a dialog will always be visible and won't scroll with the content.

-Modal dialogs darken the background and prevent user interaction of any other elements on the page.
-They are fixed to the center of the screen and cannot be dragged.
+Modal dialogs darken the background and prevent user interaction of all other elements on the page.
+They are fixed to the center of the screen and cannot be moved.
 They will always close if clicked outside of the modal or with the <cmd>esc</cmd> key (for accessibility).

-Modeless dialogs do not darken the screen and do not prevent interaction of any other elements.
-They start in the top left corner of the screen but can be dragged.
+Modeless dialogs do not darken the screen and do not prevent interaction of all other elements.
+They start also start in the center of the screen but can be moved.
 They will not close if clicked outside nor with the <cmd>esc</cmd>.

 ## Installation